akbarjonUsmonov/My_mouse/README.md

 coordinates of path we give it print.

 ## Installation
+1. Get a copy
-Get a copy, run make in the root folder, run scripts to generate maps.
+2. Run make in the root folder, run scripts to generate maps.

+ To run this program user can use GNU complilation gcc command or Makefile that i provided
+    $>make
+    $>./my_mouse maps/01.map

 ## Usage
 Give a file with a map in it as the argument to the executable.